 At the other end of the spectrum are smaller, vertical-take-off and landing UAVs, which have also gained widespread acceptance in recent years.
 Such full-time surveillance and reconnaissance equipment can be quickly launched and returned, collecting information upon request to ensure the operation of the ships.

-UAV IAI Heron 1 class MALE is operated in several fleets, performing marine surveillance tasks.
-In the photo - a drone with a characteristic ventral fairing, which houses a surveillance radar
+UAV IAI Heron 1 class MALE is operated in several fleetsperforming tasks of marine surveillance.
+The photo shows a drone with a characteristic ventral fairing, which houses the surveillance radar

 MALE Class Platforms